jamesplease/knockout-view/README.md

 ###The JavaScript

-Place the script element for the Javascript toward the bottom of your page.
+Place this script element for the Javascript toward the bottom of your page.

     <script src="/js/ko-debugger.js"></script>